MicrosoftDocs/sql-docs/docs/relational-databases/system-stored-procedures/sp-rename-transact-sql.md

 **Applies to**: Azure Synapse Analytics

 In `sp_rename` (preview) for [!INCLUDE [ssazuresynapse](../../includes/ssazuresynapse-md.md)], `COLUMN` is a mandatory value specifying that the object type to be renamed is a column, and must always be included in the `sp_rename` statement.
-A column can only be renamed if it's not a distribution column.
+A column can only be renamed if it isn't a distribution column.

 **Applies to**: [!INCLUDE [fabric](../../includes/fabric.md)]